 DISSATISFACTION IN THE POPULACE

 It’s not surprising that with an ongoing migrant crisis dominating the minds of people all over the continent and the extreme austerity measures imposed upon Greece and Portugal by the EU, that there would be a growing wave of dissatisfaction amongst the population of the EU.
-As of September 2017, inspired by the bold action the UK took to reclaim its independence, parties and people in Austria, France, Norway, Germany and the United States have spoken up and demanded change.
+Inspired by the bold action the UK took to reclaim its independence, parties and people in Austria, Hungary, Poland, France, Norway, Germany and most notably Italy have spoken up and demanded change.

 REFERENDUMS RULE THE DAY

-Recent surveys have shown that 40% of Austrians, 42% of Danes, 53% of French, 58% of Italians, 54% of Dutch, and 38% of Hungarians desired a referendum on their nations EU membership.
+Recent surveys have shown that 40% of Austrians, 42% of Danes, 53% of French, 58% of Italians, 54% of Dutch, and 38% of Hungarians desired a referendum on their nation’s EU membership.
 Polling also showed that around half of Danes, Dutch and Italians would vote to leave the EU if they were presented with a referendum today.
-Now that we’ve succeeded in our own referendum, and created a perfect example of how people who are dissatisfied with the EU can make their voices heard, it’s certain that there will be a greater call for direct democracy on the continent.
+Now that the British public has succeeded in its own referendum, establishing in the process a precedent for how dissatisfaction at the grassroots can be mobilised to bring about change, it is certain that there will be a greater call for direct democracy on the continent.